bugoverdose/bugoverdose/README.md

 My main programming language is TypeScript and Kotlin.

 - 🔨 ReactJS / NestJS / Spring
-- 🔭 I’m currently working on building a backend server with Spring in Kotlin.
+- 🔭 I’m currently building a backend server with Spring in Kotlin.
 - 🛒 I'm planning to learn more about websockets and Go someday.
 - 📫 How to reach me: jwjeong96@gmail.com